samdalvai/servlet-crud-app-template/README.md

 * Basic template for `Java JSP Web` CRUD application
 * Persistence layer based on `Esfinge Querybuilder` framework, configured for `MySQL`
 * Docker definition for web application with `tomcat` and `MySQL` database
-* `Cypress` framework with basic tests for end-to-end testing

 ## Application Prerequisites